EnCiv/undebate/README.md

     echo "export MONGODB_URI="\"`heroku config:get MONGODB_URI`\" >> .bashrc

-Now we will add Cloudinary - a content delivery network that had image and video manipulation features.
-A CDN give you a place to store these things, and deliver them quickly over the internet.
-Your node server would be slower.
+Now we will add Cloudinary - a Content Delivery Network that has image and video manipulation features.
+A CDN gives you a place to store these things, and deliver them quickly over the internet.
+Your node server would be slower, and doesn't keep the files after the server restarts.

     heroku addons:create cloudinary:starter